spheronFdn/documentations/versioned_docs/version-3.0.0-beta/billing/coupon.md

 ## How to know the status of your Coupon code.

-#### On your billing page,click on the coupon button on the menu bar at the left
+#### On your billing page, click on the coupon button on the menu bar at the left
 <img src={require('@site/static/img/3.0.0/check-coupon.png').default} /> <br/><br/>

 :::info

-Users can check the activation and expiry date of their coupon code as well as see active,pending and expired Coupon.
+Users can check the activation and expiry date of their coupon code as well as see active, pending, and expired Coupons.

 :::